Rangamati District: Economy

-The economy of Rangamati is hugely dependent on agriculture with a total of 41.94% of the population employed there.
-Other occupational percentages are: agricultural labourer 12.06%, wage labourer 4.95%, commerce 8.22%, service 13.04%, fishing 2.02%, industry 4.57%, forestry 3.2% and others 10%.
-A grand total of 12275 hectares of land is used for cultivation, producing food and non-food crops such as rice, potato, corn, mustard seed, cotton and jute among others.
-Fruits such as mango, jackfruit, banana, pineapple, litchi, black berry are also grown in Rangmati.
+The economy of Rangamati is hugely dependent on agriculture, with a total of 41.94% of the population employed there.
+Other occupational percentages are: agricultural labourer 12.06%, wage labourer 4.95%, commerce 8.22%, service 13.04%, fishing 2.02%, industry 4.57%, forestry 3.2%, and others 10%.
+A grand total of 12275 hectares of land is used for cultivation, producing food and non-food crops such as rice, potatoes, corn, mustard seed, cotton, and jute, among others.
+Fruits such as mango, jackfruit, banana, pineapple, litchi, and blackberry are also grown in Rangamati.

-Notable cottage industries of Rangamati are weaving, blacksmithing and wood work.
+Notable cottage industries of Rangamati are weaving, blacksmithing, and woodwork.
 Weaving is particularly famous for their woolen and jute rugs and hand loom cloth.
-Major industries include Chandraghona paper and rayon mill, Plywood Factory, Ghagra Textile and a Satellite Station at Betbunia amongst many others, producing and exporting goods.
+Major industries include the Chandraghona paper and rayon mills, a plywood factory, Ghagra Textile, and a satellite station at Betbunia, amongst many others, producing and exporting goods.

 Tourism

 Kaptai lake

 Kaptai Lake is a man made lake in south-eastern Bangladesh.
 It is located in the Kaptai Upazila under Rangamati District of Chittagong Division.
-The lake was created as a result of building the Kaptai Dam on the Karnaphuli River, as part of the Karnaphuli Hydro-electric project.
-The Kaptai Lake's average depth is 100 feet (30 m) and maximum depth is 490 feet (150 m).
+The lake was created as a result of building the Kaptai Dam on the Karnaphuli River, as part of the Karnaphuli Hydro-electric Project.
+The Kaptai Lake's average depth is 100 feet (30 m) and its maximum depth is 490 feet (150 m).
 This lake was developed by inundating valleys and plain lands between the many hills.

 Hanging Bridge

-In Bengali the name of the Hanging Bridge is Jhulonto Bridge and this is also popular to its visitors.
+In Bengali, the name of the Hanging Bridge is Jhulonto Bridge, and this is also popular with its visitors.
 This hanging bridge is established on Kaptai Lake.
 This is the link way of Kaptai Lake.
-The total height of this bridge is 335 feet and is the landmark icon of Rangamati.
+The total height of this bridge is 335 feet, and is the landmark icon of Rangamati.

 Kaptai National Park

 Kaptai National Park cascades between the Karnaphuly and Kaptai Mountain assortments.
-It was conventional in 1999 and its area is 5464.78 ha.
-Prior to announcement of the national park it was Sitapahar Reserve.
-It is about 57 kilometre from Chittagong city.
-In this park one can find plenty of old trees which were planted in 1873.
-In Kaptai National Park, there is various wildlife such as deer, jungle cat, elephant, monkey, etc. Many species of birds may also be of interest to tourists and bird lovers.
-Kaptai National Park is a safe and sanctuary for birds and other wildlife.
-The Forest Division founded picnic spots, and restaurants in this park.
+It was conventional in 1999, and its area is 5464.78 ha.
+Prior to the announcement of the national park, it was the Sitapahar Reserve.
+It is about 57 kilometres from Chittagong city.
+In this park one can find plenty of old trees, which were planted in 1873.
+In Kaptai National Park, there is various wildlife, such as deer, jungle cats, elephants, monkeys, etc. Many species of birds may also be of interest to tourists and bird lovers.
+Kaptai National Park is a safe sanctuary for birds and other wildlife.
+The Forest Division founded picnic spots and restaurants in this park.

 Shuvolong Waterfalls

-Shuvolong a place in Barkol sub district, located about 25 kilometres (11 kilometres as the crow flies) away from Rangamati town.
-There are few waterfalls in Shuvolong area with the largest one falling from as high as 300 feet.
+Shuvolong is a place in Barkol sub district, located about 25 kilometres (11 kilometres as the crow flies) away from Rangamati town.
+There are few waterfalls in the Shuvolong area, with the largest one falling from as high as 300 feet.
 In the past several years, this place has turned into a tourist destination due to its waterfalls and nearby market.
-Shuvolong is accessible by speed boat or motor boats from Rangamati.
+Shuvolong is accessible by speedboat or motorboat from Rangamati.